AutoVerse-ai/Verse-library/README.md

 # GraphGeneration
+NOTE: I made a mistake and uploaded the wrong file before I left town today. generateGraph-new.py is outdated!
+I am so sorry, but it doesn't have the updates the build the graph, it only computes the paths.

 working repo for graph generation

 generateGraph-new.py has the code that finds paths.
 It creates a mode for each path through the code and any "mode" in the code is just a variable, not a named mode.